 Compare FAST & FDX Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

 FedEx pioneered overnight delivery in 1973 and remains the world's largest express package provider.
-In its fiscal 2024, which ended in May, FedEx derived 47% of revenue from its express division, 37% from ground, and 10% from freight, its asset-based less-than-truckload shipping segment.
+In fiscal 2025, the firm's Federal Express segment—which houses the core package delivery operations—made up 86% of total revenue, with 10% coming from FedEx Freight, its asset-based less-than-truckload shipping segment.
 The remainder came from other services, including FedEx Office, which provides document production/shipping, and FedEx Logistics, which provides global forwarding.
 FedEx acquired Dutch parcel delivery firm TNT Express in 2016, boosting its presence across Europe.
 TNT was previously the fourth-largest global parcel delivery provider.